-How to revive your tired decking
+How to restore your decking in time for summer!

 With the weather improving (but not enough to justify spending all weekend in a deckchair) our thoughts turn to getting our outside areas ready for months of lounging next to a pitcher of Pimm’s in the sun.

 The winter weather can be particularly harsh on timber and if you had your decking installed a few years ago, it could be looking pretty sorry for itself by now.
 It may even be so bad that you’re considering ripping it up.
 Not so fast!
 You’ll be surprised how quick and easy it can be to restore decking to its former glory.
 Here’s how to do it…